Juanmorales177809/smartgrow/README.md

 Software operation

-To observe current environmental factors, users need to visit the homepage of Smartgrow DataControl.
+To observe current environmental factors, users need to visit the homepage of Smartgrow.
 Users can browse between the Hidro and Weather tabs using the navigation menu.
 On larger displays, the menu is positioned at the top, while on smaller devices like mobile phones, it is located at the bottom.
 Within these areas, users will have access to up-to-date measurements of environmental parameters including temperature, humidity, carbon dioxide levels, photosynthetic photon flux (PPF), vapor pressure deficit (VPD), photosynthetic photon flux density (PPFD), water temperature, pH, electrical conductivity, and water level.
 Furthermore, users could see the precise date and time of the most recent data recorded as is shown in figures 8, 9, and 10.

 ![](images/Figure-8.png)